Chrisding/seal/README.md

     Again, we assume the testing of Cityscapes models on 12G memory GPUs.
 Consider decreasing the default 632x632 test crop size in **`deploy`** if you don't have sufficient GPU memories.
 The new size must be dividable by 8.

+#### Part 4: Evaluation
+In this part, we assume you are in the directory **`$SEAL_ROOT/lib/matlab/eval`**.

+* To perform batch evaluation of results on SBD and Cityscapes, run the following command:

+    ```Matlab
+    # In Matlab Command Window
+    run demoBatchEval.m
+    ```

+    You may also choose to evaluate certain portion of the results, by looking into the code and commenting the other portions.

+* To plot the precision-recall curves of results on SBD and Cityscapes, run the following command:

+    ```Matlab
+    # In Matlab Command Window
+    run demoGenPR.m
+    ```

 ### Video Demo
 [![SEAL Demo](https://img.youtube.com/vi/gpy20uGnlY4/hq3.jpg)](https://www.youtube.com/watch?v=gpy20uGnlY4)